 ‘John Moriarty is Ireland’s most outstanding philosopher-theologian since Bishop Berkeley in the eighteenth century.’ — Paul Durcan, author of Art of Life

 JOHN MORIARTY, writer and philosopher, was born in Kerry in 1938 and educated at Listowel and University College Dublin.
 He taught English literature at Manitoba University in Canada for six years, before returning to Ireland in 1971.
 Sometime gardener, lecturer and broadcaster, in 1997 he hosted a major RTE television series, ‘The Blackbird and the Bell’.
 His books include Dreamtime (1994), and the first two volumes of Turtle Was Gone a Long Time: Crossing the Kedron (1996) and Horsehead Nebula Neighing (1997); One Evening in Eden is a box set of 13 CDs, only available from The Lilliput Press, includes Serious Sounds by John Moriarty.
 He lived his final years down from the Horse’s Glen at the foot of Mangerton Mountain in north Kerry.

 Moriarty’s long-term plan was alwaysto establish what he called a Christian Monastic hedge school near Kilgarvan in County Kerry.
-He titled this project Sli na Firinne and, to assist in the start-up and running costs of the project, he established the ‘Sli na Firinne Foundation.’
+He titled this project Sli na Firinne.
+To assist in the start-up and running costs of the project, he established the ‘Sli na Firinne Foundation’.
 All profits from the sale of the CDs of One Evening in Eden will be donated to the foundation.